 West meets East...

-Chios, the Mastic Island, is the 5 biggest island of Greece, located in the north-east Aegean sea in a very geostrategic position as the island is the very close distance (7 miles ) from Turkey coastline.
+Chios, the Mastic Island, is the 5 biggest island of Greece, located in the north-east Aegean Sea in a very geostrategic position as the island is the very close distance (7 miles ) from Turkey coastline.
 There are many ways to reach the island as there is an everyday airline connection with Athens (Capital of Greece) and Thessaloniki, the “co-capital”, everyday ferry connection with Turkey port of (Cecme),

 Piraeus, the largest port of Greece and one of the largest in the Mediterranean Sea and Lesvos, another big Greek island.
-Moreover, there is boat connection with Oinouses, Samos, Mykonos and other Greek islands.
-Furthermore, there is weekly airline connection with Rhodos & Crete.
+Moreover, there is a boat connection with Oinouses, Samos, Mykonos and other Greek islands.
+Furthermore, there is a weekly airline connection with Rhodos & Crete.
 Please note that Izmir Airport is 35 minutes crossing by ferry & 50 minutes with a Bus.

 Chios with numbers…

 Mystic Chios island has 54.930 Population, 64 villages, 30 Monasteries, 91 Wonderful beaches, 1 big state hospital, 1 state health center, 3 private health centers, all kind of medical specialties and doctors, 37 dentists, 50 pharmacies, 26 Supermarkets and hundreds of Coffee/Bar shops, restaurants & taverns.